realryanrogers/ryrov3/src/notes/ButchersCreek.md

 **Spoilers Ended**

-Butcher's Creek is another extremely solid entry in the developer's gameography, alongside Squirrel Stapler, Chop Goblins, and Iron Lung.
+Butcher's Creek is another extremely solid entry in the developer's ludography, alongside Squirrel Stapler, Chop Goblins, and Iron Lung.
 It doesn't quite reach the heights of Dusk, but I don't think that it's trying to.
 It's trying to deliver a brief but solid experience, and it very much succeeds in that.